Ehawk82/idle_games/README.md

 # idle_games
 idle game engines

 //visual studio version

 An ant game that is being developed on VS2017 and going to be pointed at the win10 store

 //notepad++ version

 An ant game that is being developed on Notepad++ and going to be a browser game supported by Chrome.

+*ALL APPLICATIONS ARE DESIGNED TO BE CSS RESPONSIVE*